magoo/risk-measurement/docs/_sources/index.rst.txt

 This documentation does not prescribe:

-1. The evidence or statistical methods that must be organized for estimation.
+1. The evidence or statistical methods that must be organized for an estimation.
-2. The scenarios you should create for your risks.
+2. The scenarios you should define for your risks.
-3. The mitigations you should apply to your risks.
+3. The mitigations you should apply to mitigate your risks.

 This method does prescribe creativity in your efforts, within a method that allows quantification.